rerobots/workspaces/types/basic_misty2fieldtrial.md

 This workspace type has a Misty II Field Trial robot by [Misty Robotics]( https://www.mistyrobotics.com/).
-The robot is free to move inside a space that resembles a modern indoors office in terms of colors, textures, and shapes.
+The robot is free to move inside a space that resembles the inside of a modern office building.
 Every workspace instance includes an offboard host (x86_64 Linux) on the same network as the robot.
-There several webcams that provide various perspectives and that can be accessed via standard device files `/dev/video0`, `/dev/video1`, etc. on the offboard host.
+There are several webcams that provide various perspectives and that can be accessed via standard device files `/dev/video0`, `/dev/video1`, etc. on the offboard host.
 The workspace includes external speakers for audio-related tests, such as localization.

 Bill of materials